xfsnow/xfsnow.github.io/en/20230120_Azure_AD_APIM.md

 ![](../assets/img/20230120_Azure_AD_APIM_02.png)

-Click "Grant admin consent for <your-tenant-name>", click Yes in the popup.
+Click `Grant admin consent for <your-tenant-name>`, click Yes in the popup.
 Then the Status column should show a green checkmark.

 ![](../assets/img/20230120_Azure_AD_APIM_03.png)